elasticio/professional-services-best-practices/professional-services-development-guide.md

 ### Package.json
 * Package-lock.json should be checked into source code
 * Version references in package.json should be exact and not use the ^ or ~ character.
-* A [pretest script](https://docs.npmjs.com/misc/scripts) should be used to enforce linting. (e.g. eslint verifyCredentials.js lib spec spec-integration --fix) and possibly dependency security vulnerabilities with [npm audit](https://docs.npmjs.com/cli/audit) (previously [nsp](https://www.npmjs.com/package/nsp) was used in some components)
+* A [pretest script](https://docs.npmjs.com/misc/scripts) should be used to enforce linting. (e.g. eslint verifyCredentials.js lib spec spec-integration --fix) and possibly dependency security vulnerabilities with [npm audit](https://docs.npmjs.com/cli/audit) (previously [nsp](https://www.npmjs.com/package/nsp) was used in some components).
 * A “test” script for integration tests (e.g. mocha spec)
 * An integration-test script for integration tests (e.g. “mocha spec-integration”)
 * Author, keywords, files, engines, name, version and private should be set appropriately